HollyESmith/bikesharing/README.md

 **Trips by Gender (Weekday per Hour)**

-This heatmap reiterates previous data - Monday, Tuesday, and Thursday afternoons are when most bike trips are taken between 5:00 – 7:00 PM; as shown on the Checkout Times by Gender graph, the majority of bikesharers are male.
+This heatmap reiterates previous data: Monday, Tuesday, and Thursday afternoons between 5:00 – 7:00 PM are when most bike trips are taken; as demonstrated on the Checkout Times by Gender graph, the majority of bikesharers are male.

 ![TripsWeekdayGenderHour](https://user-images.githubusercontent.com/97558998/170126635-0e20e3e8-5ac3-4df1-8c9f-d2f1913857c5.png)